 - 1. General guidelines: - Please use the table below to fill-out the schedule of Milestones and Deliverables (henceforth: "M&Ds") in your EC Consortium Program.
 The table will be copied to Annex E of the ECFA (Energy Center Funding Agreement).
-The M&Ds will be monitored / reviewed and updated throughout the 5 years duration of the EC Program.
+The M&Ds will be monitored / reviewed and updated throughout the (maximum) 5 years duration of the EC Program.

-- M&Ds are to be defined and presented separately in 2 categories / classes:

-- (a) Major M&Ds in Overall 5 Program Years

-- (b) Specific M&Ds in First 2 Program Years

-- A separate schedule of M&Ds should be defined for the US and for the IL Consortium Members of the EC Program.

-- 2. Major M&Ds in Overall 5 Program Years:
+- M&Ds are to be defined and presented separately in 2 categories / classes: - (a) Major M&Ds in Overall (maximum) 5 Program Years - (b) Specific M&Ds in First 2 Program Years - A separate schedule of M&Ds should be defined for the US and for the IL Consortium Members of the EC Program. - 2.
+Major M&Ds in Overall (maximum) 5 Program Years:

-In the table below, please define and describe in 1-2 sentences the major / tangible M&Ds targeted for the entire 5 years program.
+In the table below, please define and describe in 1-2 sentences the major / tangible M&Ds targeted for the entire (maximum) 5 years program.
 (The total number of M&Ds in the table can be changed, as planned.)

-Note: The "Major Milestones and Deliverables' ' tables ahead are included as WORD tables in the e down loadable Fl P tem plate.
+Note: The "Major [.]
+Milestone es and Deliverabl es" table es ahead l are included as WORD tables in the e down loadable -P ter plate (File #2).

 Major Milestones and Deliverables in Overall program (fill-out only the white cells)

 Consortium Name:

 Consortium ID:

-Country: (mark with "X") IL U.S.
+Country: (ma IL U.S.

-Milestone # ijor Milestone Definition / Description and How Will It be Measured Milestone Date (Program Year - YYYY)
+Milestone # ior Milestone Definition / Description and How Will It be Measured Milestone Date (Program Year - YYYY)

-1 1
+1

 2

-Deliverable # Majo or De eliverable C Defir nition & Description l Deliverable Date (Program Year - YYYY)
+Deliverable # Majo or De or Deliverable Definition & Description Deliverable Date (Program Year - YYYY)

 1

 2 [end of program]